lovoo/goka/examples/3-messaging/README.md

 In another Go program, we start the collector processor.
 This solution allows us to start, stop, and scale them independently.

+Before starting any Go program, run `make start` in `examples` to start Docker containers for ZooKeeper and Kafka.
-To start the service in a terminal, change directory to `examples/3-messaging` and type:
+Next, to start the service, change directory to `examples/3-messaging` and type:

 ```sh
 go run cmd/service/main.go # start endpoint handlers, emitter and view